NFE2L2: Structure

-The "domains" of Nrf2 are regions of conservation, not protein domains in the structual sense.
+The "domains" of Nrf2 are regions of conservation, not protein domains in the structural sense.
 Neh2, Neh7 and Neh1 are partially unstructured.
 Neh3 and Nah6 is predicted to be mainly unstructured.
 Neh4 and Neh5 are disordered, meaning they do not fold into a fixed shape.
 Neh4 and Neh5 have been predicted as structured, but experimental data show otherwise.
 The methods employed by InterPro, from curated domain patterns to AlphaFold, cover less than half of human Nrf2.

 Tissue distribution

 NRF2 is ubiquitously expressed with the highest concentrations (in descending order) in the kidney, muscle, lung, heart, liver, and brain.